riasvdv/statamic-redirect/DOCUMENTATION.md

 By default, Statamic Redirect will create redirects when the URI of an entry changes.
 You can disable this by setting the `create_entry_redirects` config value to `false`.

+> **Note**
+> If this entry has any children in a structure, it will only create a redirect for the entry that was changed.
+None of its children.

 ## Deleting entry conflicting redirects

 By default, Statamic Redirect will delete redirects when a saved entry's URI conflicts with the redirect.
 You can disable this by setting the `delete_conflicting_redirects` config value to `false`.